 Currently, the Northwest has 1.7 million streetlights.
 Many of these fixtures are nearing their end of life, and are both energy inefficient and expensive to maintain.
 Municipalities and utilities are showing more interest in LEDs for streetlights to save costs and increase customer safety.
 Solid-state lighting using LEDs may prove to be an attractive option featuring significant energy savings.

-According to the Northwest Power d Conservation Council's 6th Power Plan and independent analysis by NEEA, the Northwest has the potential to save up to 115 average megawatts (aMW) each year by adopting solid-state LED streetlight technology.
+According to the Northwest Power and Conservation Council's 6th Power Plan and independent analysis by NEEA, the Northwest has the potential to save up to 115 average megawatts (aMW) each year by adopting solid-state LED streetlight technology.
 This is the equivalent to powering 87,750 homes per year—greater than the current number of households in Tacoma, Wash.

 "The Seattle LED streetlight tests will guide the national move to LED streetlight technology," said Dr. Ronald B. Gibbons, director, Center for Infrastructure Based Safety Systems, Virginia Tech Transportation Institute (VTTI).
 "We want to help cities and municipalities offer residents better safety with lower operating costs and less energy use."